Ked57/frey/docs/frey/swagger.md

 # Swagger Documentation

 Frey automatically generates interactive API documentation using Swagger/OpenAPI 3.0.
-This documentation is enabled by default and provides a comprehensive view of your API endpoints, schemas, and authentication requirements.
+This documentation is disabled by default and can be enabled when needed, providing a comprehensive view of your API endpoints, schemas, and authentication requirements.

 ## Quick Start

-Swagger documentation is enabled by default.
-Simply start your server and visit the documentation:
+Swagger documentation is disabled by default.
+To enable it, set `swagger.enabled: true` in your server configuration:

 ```typescript
 import { z } from "zod";